‘Iran-China deal to enhance trade, ensure regional security’

 Dr. Dan Ge termed the China-Iran deal an inevitable outcome of the decades old friendly ties between both countries.
 China cannot surrender to any pressures from any international player but keep pursuing its objectives consistently.
 “Iran is an old friend that has been kept under pressure unnecessarily.
 China has been supporting Iran and will keep doing so.
 It is necessary for the regional economy and independent partnerships,” he added.

 Hassan Daud Butt said we live in interesting times where geopolitics, economic integration and technology are shaping the future.
 “It is a time where both Iran and Pakistan are at the crossroads of their history where their population is growing and youth have many expectations for the future.
-In this crucial time Belt and Road Initiative (BRI) offers a ray of hope where both countries are strong partners.
+In this crucial time Belt and Road Initiative (BRI) offers a ray of hope where both countries are strong partners and can learn from the Chinese poverty alleviation models that have 800 Million people have been taken out of poverty.
+I think if Iran and Pakistan can benefit from rail and maritime connectivity through Chabahar and Gwadar ports, both the countries can leverage from their strategic location and stamp their importance in the BRI framework and global economy,” he added.

+Dr Ehsan Sadeghi said signing of the Iran China Deal last Saturday is a turning point and a new chapter in relations between two countries after 50 year establishing relations between two countries.
+“This deal is not an agreement but it is a roadmap for designing a better future for relations and communications between Iran and China.
+We are now witnessing the overlap of the key interests of both Iran and China in the face of international and regional developments, especially the importance of multilateralism between rising and nonwestern powers for solving international issues and problems,” he added.

+Dr. Najam Abbas said Pakistan shall welcome the fact that China now considers cooperation with Iran as a substantive part of its BRI agenda.
+“In future, Pakistan has much to gain if Iran could well serve as a crossroad of corridors providing logistical linkages for energy transportation, commerce, trade as well as tourism for its neighbours too.
+The 25-year cooperation plan reflects Beijing’s high level of involvement at a huge scale with increased investment and increased participation in promoting development of ports, trade-free zones and communication infrastructure which will help Iran in becoming a vital logistic links in the BRI landscape,” he added.